- Harvey and Harmony

 Proof of TV's effectiveness

-Much has changed in the world of advertising over the last few years, but the importance of proving the effectiveness of advertising investment remains paramount.
-On Thursday 15 May, 2014 we unveiled Payback 4, an independent study commissioned from Ebiquity by Thinkbox that compares, on a like-for-like basis, the sales and profit impact during the last eight years of five different forms of advertising: TV, radio, press, online display and outdoor.
+An independent econometric study commissioned from Ebiquity by Thinkbox that compares, on a like-for-like basis, the sales and profit impact during the last eight years of five different forms of advertising: TV, radio, press, online display and outdoor.

 Every year there is a mountain of media and marketing research; too much to read it all and, sadly, too much which doesn’t bear scrutiny.
 But if there was ever a piece of research the industry could trust and that demanded attention, it was published in 2012 by the IPA.

 Payback 3, an independent study commissioned from Ebiquity by Thinkbox, is an econometric analysis of 3,000 ad campaigns across nine advertising sectors between 2006 and 2011.
 It compared, on a like-for-like basis, the sales and profit impact during the last five years of five forms of advertising: TV, radio, press, online static display and outdoor.
-Amongst the findings, the research showed that TV advertising is 2.5 times more effective at creating sales uplift per equivalent exposure than the next best performing medium.
-Payback 3 joined a growing body of work proving the effectiveness of TV and you can read all about it here.
+You can read all about it here.

 One of the biggest challenges in the current advertising climate is demonstrating the effectiveness of advertising investment.
 Nowhere is this more prevalent than with TV advertising, which often works by building brand associations over the long term which traditional econometric methods can fail to pick up.
 PricewaterhouseCoopers combined innovative long-term econometric analysis across a wide range of markets and conjoint analysis to unlock how TV expend pays back.
 In August 2008, once the downturn had hit we commissioned PricewaterhouseCoopers to repeat and extend the innovative payback analysis.
 The study looked at shifts in brand values in relation to changes in advertising investment across the seven market categories analysed in 2007, plus three new market categories and showed TV’s fundamental role in building and maintaining brand equity- especially in times of recession.